kHarshit/kHarshit.github.io/_posts/2017-10-13-overfitting-and-underfitting.md

 title: "Overfitting and Underfitting"
 date: 2017-10-13
 categories: [Data Science, Machine Learning,]
+excerpt: "Explaining overfitting and underfitting in machine learning, and how the bias-variance tradeoff helps build better-generalizing models."
 ---

 In machine learning, sometimes the prediction of our model may not be satisfactory.
 Although there may be many reasons for that, often it is due to either overfitting or underfitting of the model.